-Walking meditation acts as a bridge between formal sitting practice and daily life awareness practice because you have to maintain an awake and aware quality while you are moving.
+Walking meditation [or any outdoor meditation with movement] acts as a bridge between formal sitting practice and daily life awareness practice because you have to maintain an awake and aware quality while you are moving.

 In the sitting practice we get used to everything around us remaining still while it’s the mind that is moving.
 It can come as quite a shock to have to deal suddenly with all the changing sense impressions as well as the movement of the mind.